lordfeck/rsru/docs/HOWTO.md

 Now that you've RSRU ready and waiting on your system, it is time to decide which template you prefer.

-Currently, two templates are available: linkcat and softcat.
+Currently, four templates are available: linkcat, softcat, newnews and blandblog.

 ### Linkcat screenshot
 ![linkcat screenshot](../misc/linkcat.png)